ShreyaRamesh1584/Project--Digital-Twin-Technology/README.md

 before implementing it in the physical model.
 4. This would help save time and money spend in first building prototypes and then carrying out implementation.

-The project was part of R&D for an internation client at the firm.
-The research paper I worked on was presented on conclusion of my internship, to the team and partners and is currently in pipeline.
+The project was part of R&D for an international client of the firm.
+The research paper I worked on was presented upon conclusion of my internship, to the team and partners and is currently in the pipeline.

+Four models were trained and the R2 Score for all for were as follows:

+1. Linear Regression : 76.25%
+2. Random Forest Regression : 83.32%
+3. Decision Tree Model : 79.98%
+4. Support Vector Regression Model : 76.0069%

+The R2 score is a measure of the accuracy of the model, therefore higher the R2 score the more accurate would be the predictions.
+Hence the random forest regression model was chosen, and the same was mentioned in the paper.